-The hand receiver is the portion of the telephone that you hold in your hand when talking.
-It is generally attached to the phone with a curly cord.
+The portion of the telephone that you hold in your hand when talking.
+It is generally attached to the phone with a coil cord.
 The hand receiver plugs into the phone's hand receiver port (usually a square, modular plug).

 Some, but not all, phones have a headset port.
 This headset port may be a round, 2.5 mm plug, or a square modular RJ9 plug.
 However, most Plantronics amplifiers are designed to plug into the telephone's hand receiver port rather than the headset port.

-HSP is a Bluetooth profile used for voice, mono music, and internet chat programs.
-This is the most commonly used profile, providing support for the popular Bluetooth headsets to be used with mobile phones.
+Abbreviation for "headset profile".
+A Bluetooth® profile used for voice, mono music, and internet chat programs.
+This is the most commonly used profile, providing support for the popular Bluetooth® headsets to be used with mobile phones.

 Multipoint is also known as "multishifting."
-Although all of our Bluetooth headsets can pair with up to 4 different devices, multipoint technology allows some Bluetooth headsets to switch active connections between two paired devices.
+Although all of our Bluetooth headsets can pair with up to four different devices, multipoint technology allows some Bluetooth headsets to switch active connections between two paired devices.
 Non-multipoint headsets can be actively connected to only one device at a time.
-See our Knowledge Base for more information.

 Over-the-ear is used to describe Plantronics headsets that have over-the-ear earloops or other devices to hold headsets in place.
-TriStar®, Mirage® and the M130 are some examples.
+Plantronics CS530, Savi 730, and Savi 430 are some examples.

 Pairing refers to establishing a wireless connection between a headset and a phone.
 It is often used to describe the initial set up between a Bluetooth headset and phone.

-An active radiolink means that your headset currently has a live connection with your mobile or VoIP phone.
+A two-way radio communication system.
+An active radio link means that your headset has a live connection with your mobile or VoIP phone.
 An inactive link means that your headset is not in use.

 Your receive volume refers to the volume of what you hear.
 Increasing your receive volume will make the caller sound louder for you.
 It will not affect the way that your voice sounds to the caller.

 Resetting your wireless headset can clear static and correct other acoustic issues.
-See our Knowledge Base to find reset instructions for your headset.
+See our Knowledge Base on plantronics.com to find reset instructions for your headset.

-RJ9 is a standard, modular plug on most corded telephones.
+RJ9 is a standard modular plug on most corded telephones.
+RJ9 has four positions and four contacts (4P4C).
 Many Plantronics amplifiers also use this plug size.

 A sound card is a computer component that processes sound and provides ports for audio devices such as microphones, headsets, and speakers.

-An automatic gain control system found in Plantronics amplifiers, SoundGuard Plus provides natural voice tone and removes loud tones, as well as occasional noises and crackles on the line.
+An automatic gain control system found in Plantronics adapters that provides natural voice tone and removes loud tones as well as occasional noises and crackles on the line.

 Stereo sound refers to sound that sends different signals to the left and right sides of the headsets, as opposed to mono sound, which sends just one signal.
 Stereo headsets are headsets that support stereo sound.